-Chengguo (Chris) Xing, Ph.D., is a professor and the Frank A. Duckworth Eminent Scholar Chair in the department of medicinal chemistry at the University of Florida College of Pharmacy.
+Chengguo (CX) Xing, Ph.D., is a professor and the Frank A. Duckworth Eminent Scholar Chair in the department of medicinal chemistry at the University of Florida College of Pharmacy.
 Xing received his B.S. degree from the Dalian University of Technology and obtained his Ph.D. degree from Arizona State University.
 He completed postdoctoral training at Harvard University.
 Xing started his independent research career as an assistant professor at the University of Minnesota in 2003, and he was promoted to associate professor in 2009 and professor in 2014.
 He joined the faculty at the University of Florida in August 2016.

 - UF Cancer Center

 - Society of Toxicology